 “It is absolutely unacceptable to Japan,” Suga said.

 Incursions by Chinese aircraft and Japanese scrambles to intercept them have risen steadily since 2008, but have jumped sharply since 2012, when Japan nationalized the once privately owned Senkakus.
 There has been a record number of scrambles in recent months, including 200 between April and June alone.

 Last month, Japan protested increased incursions by Chinese ships in Japanese-controlled waters near the Senkakus.
 China’s ambassador to Japan, Cheng Yonghua, was summoned, but the two sides were unable to find common ground.

 Japan has also protested surface radar discovered on a Chinese gas-drilling platform.

 The activity comes as China has also been aggressively expanding in the South China Sea on islands and shoals that are claimed by other countries.

-This map from a Japan Self-Defense Forces reports shows the flight paths that four Chinese Xian H-6 bombers (pink), a Tupolev TU-154 reconnaissance plane (black), a Shaanxi Y-8 reconnaissance plane (green) and two fighter jets (yellow), took between Okinawa's main island and Miyako Island, Sunday, Sept.
+This photo from a Japan Self-Defense Forces report shows a Chinese Xian H-6 bomber.
+Japan scrambled fighter jets after four of the aircraft, along with a Tupolev TU-154 reconnaissance plane, a Shaanxi Y-8 reconnaissance plane and two fighter jets, flew between Okinawa's main island and Miyako Island, Sunday, Sept.
 25, 2016.